 At Bracebridge Infant and Nursery School you will see speaking and listening taking place in every classroom during all lessons as we believe that high quality speaking and listening teaching will lead to high quality learning in all areas of the curriculum.
 Many of our lessons across the curriculum require the children to work collaboratively, either in pairs or small groups, which encourages key skills such as listening and responding appropriately and negotiating.
 Our literacy topics will usually begin with an emphasis on speaking and listening.
 During literacy lessons we use techniques such as drama, freeze framing and hot seating to encourage the children to explore the text they are sharing as a class more thoroughly before they carry out any writing activities.
 This allows the children to have developed their ideas about the text before they are asked to write, promoting more thoughtful and interesting written pieces of work.

-Following the aims and objectives of the National Curriculum, the school endeavours to engender a life – long love of reading.
+Following the aims and objectives of the National Curriculum, the school endeavours to engage a life – long love of reading.
 We provide children with the skills and knowledge in order to enjoy the art of reading.

 Different text types are carefully selected, across all year groups, so that children are systematically exposed to a variety of genres.
 Moreover, in understanding text variety, children recognise purpose and organisation and learning is carefully planned to enable children to debate, reason and empathise.
 This is particularly important in closing the speech, language and vocabulary gap, identified upon entry into nursery.
 Furthermore, through this, timely opportunities are seized to enhance empathy and thus, develop reading comprehension strategies and vocabulary extension.